-1.4.4.10 Occasional survey after an accident shall be aimed at identifying the type and nature of the damage, scope of work to be done for elimination of the accident consequences and at determining a possibility and conditions of retainment of class after elimination of the consequences.

-1.4.5 Documents issued by the Register upon completion of the survey.

-- 1.4.5.1 The Register documents are issued upon confirmation of the satisfactory assessment of the technical condition of the item of supervision made during surveys and tests. - 1.4.5.2 The documents that confirm compliance with the requirements of the SP Rules are the Classification Certificate for Subsea Pipeline and the Certificate of Fitness of Subsea Pipeline for Operation. - 1.4.5.3 Reports on survey (after construction, annual/intermediate/special survey) and other documents, if necessary, shall be issued by the Register during the supervision of subsea pipelines. - 1.4.5.4 The Register may recognize fully or partially the documents of other classification societies, supervisory bodies and other organizations. - 1.4.5.5 The Classification Certificate for Subsea Pipeline becomes invalid in the following cases: upon expiry;
+- 1.4.4.10 Occasional survey after an accident shall be aimed at identifying the type and nature of the damage, scope of work to be done for elimination of the accident consequences and at determining a possibility and conditions of retainment of class after elimination of the consequences. - 1.4.5 Documents issued by the Register upon completion of the survey. - 1.4.5.1 The Register documents are issued upon confirmation of the satisfactory assessment of the technical condition of the item of supervision made during surveys and tests. - 1.4.5.2 The document to confirm the compliance with SP Rules is the Classification Certificate of Subsea Pipeline (Form 9.9.2). - 1.4.5.3 Reports on survey of subsea pipeline (SP) after construction (Form 9.9.1), reports on annual/intermediate/special survey of subsea pipeline (SP) (Form 9.9.3) and other documents, if necessary, shall be issued by the Register during the supervision of subsea pipelines. - 1.4.5.4 The Register may recognize fully or partially the documents of other classification societies, supervisory bodies and other organizations. - 1.4.5.5 The Classification Certificate of Subsea Pipeline becomes invalid in the following cases:

-if the subsea pipeline and its components are not submitted for periodical survey in terms with regard to the delays provided for periodical surveys in the Rules;
+if the subsea pipeline and its components are not submitted for periodical survey in terms with regard to the delays provided for periodical surveys in the SP Rules;